debuglevel/ansible-playbook-template/README.md

-source venv/bin/activate # Activate the virtual environment pip install --upgrade pip # Maybe update pip, as old versions may cause errors pip install ansible # Works without "python3.8" as we're in a virtual environment now pip install molecule[docker] pytest-testinfra # If you want to run molecule tests
+source venv/bin/activate # Activate the virtual environment pip install --upgrade pip # Maybe update pip, as old versions may cause errors pip install ansible # Works without "python3.8" as we're in a virtual environment now pip install molecule[docker] pytest-testinfra yamllint ansible-lint # If you want to run linting/tests
 ```

 In WSL, it might be better to not create the virtual environment under `/mnt/c` as this is pretty slow.